-Amelia Earhart started her first solo flight across the Atlantic in 1932.
+Amelia Earhart started her solo flight across the Atlantic in 1932.
 She was the first woman to fly alone over the Atlantic.
 She departed from Harbor Grace, Newfoundland.
 Thirteen and a half hours later she landed in Londonderry, Ireland.
 Children could learn more at: Amelia Earhart.

 Amelia Earhart in 1928 became the first woman to fly across the Atlantic Ocean.
 However, she was a passenger (keeping the flight log) and not a pilot.
 Wilmer Stultz was the pilot.
 They left Newfoundland and landed in Wales.